CloudSlang/docs/cloudslang_dsl_reference.rst

 step <#parallel-step>`__.

-As branches of a `parallel_loop <#parallel-loop>`__ complete, values that have been output get placed as a dictionary into the ``branches_context`` list.
+As branches of a `parallel_loop <#parallel-loop>`__ complete, values that have been output and the branch's result get placed as a dictionary into the ``branches_context`` list.
 The list is therefore in the order the branches have completed.

-A specific value can be accessed using the index representing its branch's place in the finishing order and the name of the variable.
+A specific value can be accessed using the index representing its branch's place in the finishing order and the name of the variable or the `branch_result <#branch-result>`__ key.

 **Example - retrieves the name variable from the first branch to finish**